"Pride goes before destruction, and a haughty spirit before a fall."

 Hustler

 The Hustler is what happens when confidence crushes humility.
-He pushes and manipulates to get his way, dominating rather than inspiring.
+He pushes and manipulates to get his way, dominating rather than being in relation.
 He mistakes arrogance for confidence and confuses control with leadership.

-The mature Chief stands on two pillars: confidence and humility.
+The Mature Chief stands on two pillars: confidence and humility.
 The Hustler has kept only one.
-He has confidence without the humility that makes it wise, the teachability that makes it growing, or the service that makes it trustworthy.
-His leadership has become domination because it has no openness.
+The Hustler has confidence without the humility that makes it wise or the service that makes it trustworthy.
+His leadership becomes domination because it has no openness.

-He believes he's always right, knows better than everyone else, and deserves to be in charge.
-His confidence has become grandiosity—he can't admit mistakes, can't learn from others, can't see his own limits.
-He creates followership through charisma and force, not through genuine inspiration.
+The Hustler takes charge because he's convinced himself he's always right, knows better than everyone else, and deserves what he wants.
+His confidence has become grandiosity; he can't admit mistakes, can't learn from others, can't see his own limits.
+He creates followership through charisma and force, not through genuine inspiration and wisdom.

 Hustler Declarations